 Although Theories of Change are inevitably simplifications of a complex reality, the process of developing them can help to collectively clarify the intended outcomes of an intervention, strategy or policy, identify any underlying assumptions and risks, and can be used for evaluating how our expectations played out and to understand why something works or doesn’t work in the way we initially intended or expected.

 This Theory of Change is a visual representation of the logic through which the NIHR Global Health Research Portfolio aims to bring about its intended outcomes and impacts.
 The Theory of Change is presented in the form of a flow diagram that links inputs, activities, outputs, outcomes and impacts.

-- People (training and development of researchers and research support staff in LMICs and the UK
+- People - Supporting training and development of global health researchers and research support staff in LMICs and the UK

 Note that the People strand overlaps with Programmes and Partnerships, because both entail capacity strengthening elements.

 There is an arrow indicating the causal flow linking the activities to the third stage – this consists of the intended short-term outputs, which are the tangible, measurable products, goods and services resulting from the activities.
 For the Global Health Research Portfolio, outputs consist of two main strands: